weso/shex-lite-evolution/proposals/0004-base-directive.md

 ## Alternatives considered

 * Do not allow to override the base declarations.
-* Remove base declarations and therefore relative IRIs.
+* Remove base declarations and therefore relative IRI's.